cjnaz/cjnfuncs/README.md

 at the DEBUG level.
 Useful for eliminating separate logging messages in the script code.
 The `subj` field is part of the log message.

 ### cfg dictionary params
 `NotifList` (optional)
-- string list of email addresses (whitespace or comma separated) or the name of a config file keyword (also listing one or more whitespace or comma separated email addresses).
+- string list of email addresses (whitespace or comma separated).
 Defining `NotifList` in the config is only required if any call to `snd_notif()` uses this default `to` parameter value.